HugoMarte/Python_projects/Readme.txt

-This are some of my python projects.
+This are some of my personal python projects.